marmarachain/marmara/README.md

 RJajZNoEcCRD5wduqt1tna5DiLqiBC23bo
 ```

-### To confirm this wallet address and then create the pubkey, Text this wallet address in quotation marks , “buraya wallet adresinizi giriniz” secion.
+### To confirm this wallet address and then create the pubkey, Text this wallet address in quotation marks , “Enter your wallet address here” secion.
 ```
-./komodo-cli -ac_name=MCL validateaddress "buraya wallet adresinizi giriniz"
+./komodo-cli -ac_name=MCL validateaddress "Enter your wallet address here"
 ```

 ### you will get the output like below. and then, write down also the pubkey that written here.